pietrobarbiero/logic_explained_networks/README.rst

 Deep Logic is a python package providing a set of utilities to build deep learning models that are explainable by design.

-This library provides APIs to get first-order logic explanations from:
+This library provides APIs to get first-order logic explanations from neural networks.

-* ReLU networks;
-* ``psi``-networks, i.e. neural networks with sigmoid activations.

 Quick start
 -----------